bobbingwide/ebps-meetings/readme.txt

 2. Upcoming Meetings - replacement shortcode as a widget

 == Upgrade Notice ==
+= 0.4.1 =
+Update to improve usability in Custom HTML widgets

 = 0 4.0 =
-Update to enable the Events Category items in the main menu #4
+Update to enable the Events Category items in the main menu

 = 0.3.0 =
 Update for improved styling and improved caching.